deepanshubajaj/TasteBazaar-iOSApp/README.md

 ## License

-This project is **"All Rights Reserved"**.
+This project is **"All Rights Reserved"** licensed under the [LICENSE](./LICENSE).
 You may not use, modify, or distribute this code without the explicit permission of the owner.